consist-sh/consist/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/johnmcdowall/consist/ci.yml)](https://github.com/johnmcdowall/consist/actions/workflows/ci.yml)
 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability/johnmcdowall/consist)](https://codeclimate.com/github/johnmcdowall/consist)

+THIS IS BETA SOFTWARE UNDER ACTIVE DEVELOPMENT.
+APIs AND FEATURES WILL CHANGE.

+> consist - (noun): a set of railroad vehicles forming a complete train.

 `consist` is the one person framework server scaffolder.
 You can use it to quickly baseline a raw server using a given recipe provided by Consist.
 I use it to baseline new Droplets to be ready to run Kamal in single server setup for